Dharmik0712/Appointment-Scheduling-System/README.md

 - Worked on **frontend-backend integration** using **AJAX for seamless user experience**.
 - Understood the impact of **load balancing and query optimization** in a **high-traffic environment**.

-## 📜 License
-This project is licensed under the **MIT License** – feel free to use, modify, and distribute it!

 ## 📩 Contact
 For any queries or contributions, feel free to reach out:
 - **GitHub:** https://github.com/Dharmik0712